tahoe-lafs/magic-folder/docs/invites.rst

 After one of the above two messages are sent, the wormhole is closed (by Desktop, the inviter).

 This concludes the invitation process.
-All other participants will discover Laptop when they next poll the Collective via the read-capabilitiy they were given.
+Any other participants will discover Laptop when they next poll the Collective via the read-capabilitiy they were given.

 Exchanged Messages